Chairperson's Civic Awards

 Each year the Council recognises those people who have demonstrated outstanding service to the community, made a significant contribution to public life in Newry, Mourne and Down and have shown real dedication in helping local residents.

 These awards give us the opportunity to show our gratitude and shine a light on the unsung heroes in our district who go above and beyond to improve the lives of others in an incredibly diverse range of areas.

-Chairperson's Civic Awards 2022
+Chairperson's Civic Awards 2023

-All the recipients we recognised for doing extraordinary things that make a positive contribution in their community.
+These are just some of the very special people that were acknowledged at the awards ceremony.
+All the recipients were recognised for doing extraordinary things that make a positive contribution in their community.

 Arts and Culture